nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 - **Column descriptions** — queryable columns documented with business definition, usage context and known limitations
 - **Measure descriptions** — all eight measures documented with business definition, calculation rationale and usage guidance

-This applies the metadata layer that governs Copilot query quality when the model is deployed on Fabric capacity — ahead of Microsoft's retirement of Power BI Q&A in late 2026.
+This applies the metadata layer that governs Copilot query quality when the model is deployed on Fabric capacity.
 The descriptions configure the model for Copilot readiness; Copilot query execution itself requires Fabric capacity and is not enabled in this trial environment.

 ---